yasufadhili/jawt/jawt-docs/docs/jml/index.md

 }
 ```

-**Key characteristics:**
+**Key things to remember:**

-- Begin with `_doctype component`
+-   Starts with `_doctype component`.
-- Accept props for customisation
+-   Uses `props` to get data from its parent.
-- Can import other components and scripts
+-   Can import other components and scripts.
-- Encapsulate reusable functionality

 ## The Import System

-JML's import system allows you to easily combine components and integrate TypeScript functionality:
+JML lets you pull in components and TypeScript code easily.

 ```jml
 // Import components from the global components directory